 Tasting new flavours, testing our boundaries, and having new adventures, these are the things which enrich our lives.
 Sometimes, of course, it’s just nice to get away and be pampered, and that’s a great reason to travel too.
 As much as anything, travel is about satisfying dreams, and ticking off those bucket list items.
-Travel lets us live out our Vegas poker fantasies, hot air balloon over the Serengeti, or see the Northern Lights.
+Travel lets us live out our Vegas poker fantasies, hot air balloon over the Serengeti, a trip to Budapest or see the Northern Lights.
 As the original quote tells us, these amazing benefits don’t come for free.
 Travel can be expensive, especially to popular destinations, so here are some tips for enjoying travel on a budget.

 You might love to be spontaneous, but unpredictability comes at a price and planning is an essential part of budgeting.
 That’s not saying assign every minute, but pre-booking hotels, tickets, and major attractions lets you take control of your spending.